5jt/dyalog-cookbook/manuscript/14_Services.md

 This function finally calls `TxtToCsv`.

-Because of the change we've made to the right argument of `Initial` we need  to change `StartFromCmdLine`; it needs a 0 as right argument now, indicating that it is _not_ running as a Service:
+Because of the change we've made to the right argument of `Initial` we need  to change `StartFromCmdLine`; The function `Initial` needs a 0 as right argument now, indicating that it is _not_ running as a Service:

 ~~~
 ∇ {r}←StartFromCmdLine arg;MyLogger;Config;rc;⎕TRAP